tstillwell/iis-perfkit/README.md

 The logparser command arguments are in `perfkit.ps1`, and can be changed.

+Additional variables can be added via script parameters

 ## Logparser tutorials ##

 See links below for an intro to logparser